Course summary

 Is there an assessment?

-Can I attend this program in person?
+Can I attend this course in person?

 Do I learn how an ECG machine works?